SleepySoft/FreeReq/README_EN.md

 You can put more styles in plugin/MarkdownStyle folder.

+## ReqHistory

+This plugin will back up the requirement file before saving to the backup directory every time you save, and keep the latest 30 history files.

+This plugin has no operation entry, and it will take effect in the background as long as it is enabled.

+## MarkdownStyle

+This plugin allows users to freely choose the style of Markdown rendering.

+When the plugin is enabled, a selection box will be added to the interface, which will list all .css files in the "plugin/MarkdownStyle" directory.

+When you select a style file, the Markdown preview window will be updated in real time to the style you selected.

+You can also add your favorite CSS style file to the "plugin/MarkdownStyle" directory.

+## ResourceManager

+This plugin is used to easily clean up unreferenced files in the attachment directory, and check whether the images and attachment resources referenced in the document are valid.

+This plugin lists existing resource files and files referenced in the document and checks their status:

++ OK - The file referenced in the document is valid

++ Invalid - The resource referenced in the document does not exist

++ No Reference - The resource file is not referenced by the document

+This plugin also provides a one-click cleanup function, which will delete the files with the status of "No Reference" in the attachment directory.

 ## EmbeddingIndexing

-Based on KeyFaiss that using embedding to index requirement items.
-You can search content by nature language.
+Based on KeyFaiss, use embedding to index the requirements.
+With the help of vector database, users can search the requirements documents through natural language.

-Note that embedding models will affect search results.
-Based on different languages, you should choose the corresponding embedding model.
+Please note that the embedding model affects the search results.
+In theory, according to different languages, you need to select the corresponding embedding model in the program (need to change the code).

-Need faiss and text2vec library support.
+This plugin requires the support of faiss and text2vec libraries.

-## ChatReq - Talk requirement with AI, the most amazing feature
+## ChatReq - Chat with AI about requirements, the coolest feature

-Based on EmbeddingIndexing.
-Using LLM to analysis search result to make it more readable.
+Based on the search results of the EmbeddingIndexing plugin, use LLM to talk to users.

-In theory, with the embedding searching result and correct prompts.
-We can use any LLM to implement this feature.
-The more powerful LLM, the better result.
+In theory, with embedded search results and correct prompts.
+We can use any LLM to implement this function.
+The more powerful the LLM, the better the effect.

-Now we're using chatglm-6b-int4-qe which can be run on 12G vram (but OOM if the context is too long).
-And hf library is required.
+Now supports the following LLMs:

++ ChatGLM3

++ LLM web service similar to ChatGPT API

+This plug-in provides web chat function based on gradio.
+Selecting different LLMs requires modifying the code.

 # Update